hellobirdy/make-a-difference/_pages/Members.md

 ## Ian McAllister

 Executive Director

-Co-founder, award winning photographer, author of 6 books
+Co-founder, award winning photographer, author of 6 books, and member of the International League of Conservation Photographers.